bysreg/m_play/README.md

 ####Windows localhost requirement
 - visual express 2010

+#### note for linux
+- instead of using python & pip, you must run the command using python3 and pip3

 ####Setting up local server
 - install all server requirements
 - for windows :